 Judgementall Hai Kya Director Prakash Kovelamudi & Screen Writer Kanika Dhillon End Marriage

-If reports are to be believed, Kanika Dhillon, who has written the script for the recently released Judgementall Hai Kya, and her husband Prakash Kovelamudi, who has directed the film, have parted ways.
+If reports are to be believed, Kanika Dhillon, who has written the script for the recently-released Judgementall Hai Kya, and her husband Prakash Kovelamudi, who has directed the film, have parted ways.
 Apparently, their marriage got over two years ago, but it was all kept under wraps.
 Read further for more details.

 As per a report in India Today, Kanika Dhillon and Prakash Kovelamudi gave a joint statement that they were no longer together, and had split even before they started working on Judgementall Hai Kya.
 "Yes, we did split but not during Judgementall Hai Kya.
 It happened 2 years back, before the cameras rolled on the film," they said.